yashkapoor72/binaryCameraRecorder/gstreamer/subprojects/gst-docs/markdown/additional/design/tracing.md

 gst_tracer_record_log (fmt, (guint64) (guintptr) thread_id, avg_cpuload);
 ```

-Below a few more example for parts of tracer classes:
+Below a few more examples for parts of tracer classes:

 An optional value.
 Since the PTS can be GST_CLOCK_TIME_NONE and that is (-1),
 we don't want to log this.